Updated on: October 2, 2025

 Do antiviruses interfere with Windows?

-Some antiviruses can cause certain problems on Windows computers, but the best products don’t.
-Certain antiviruses that I’ve tested (usually older ones and low-quality options) don’t automatically turn off Windows Defender, which can cause all sorts of problems.
+Some antiviruses can cause issues on Windows computers, but the best products don’t.
+Certain antiviruses that I’ve tested (usually older, low-quality options) don’t automatically disable Windows Defender, which can cause all sorts of problems.
 Others just make using a PC a pain by registering false positives and issuing too many irrelevant notifications.

 Looking at the question another way, antiviruses are meant to interfere with Windows — if you have a virus or your settings are misconfigured.
 A good product will make it easy to get your PC back in working order after a few clicks.
 Some antiviruses like McAfee provide useful tools that can ‘interfere’ with Windows in positive ways, like making sure your software is up to date and changing any settings that make you more vulnerable.